SyncfusionExamples/GettingStartedChartWinUI/PolarChartGettingStarted/README.md

 chart.Series.Add(series);
 . . .
 ```
-## Add title
+## Add Title

 The title of the chart provide quick information to the user about the data being plotted in the chart.
-The [Header]() property is used to set title for polar chart as follows.
+The `Header` property is used to set title for the chart as follows.

 ###### Xaml
 ```xaml